marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/or.rst

 OR --- Bitwise logical OR
 *************************

-.. index:: OR

-.. index:: bitwise logical or

-.. index:: logical or, bitwise
+.. index:: OR, bitwise logical or, logical or, bitwise

 .. function:: OR(I, J)